JPeer264/node-rename-css-selectors/README.md

 - prefix (string): prefix all triggered selectors.
 Default is `undefined`
 - suffix (string): suffix all triggered selectors.
 Default is `undefined`
 - preventRandomName (boolean): does not rename the selectors (good for prefixing/suffixing).
 Default is `false`
-- ignoreAttributeSelector (boolean): set to true it will not care about CSS attribute selectors e.g.: [class*="selector"].
+- ignoreAttributeSelectors (boolean): set to true it will not care about CSS attribute selectors e.g.: [class*="selector"].
 Default is `false`

 Example: